Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 > [!NOTE]
 > You can skip this step if you don't want to do remote debugging.

 [Download](https://code.visualstudio.com/docs/setup/osx) and install Visual Studio Code.
-Visual Studio Code is a lightweight but powerful source code editor for Windows, Linux, and macOS.
+Visual Studio Code is a lightweight but powerful source code editor.

 Open VS Code and install extension named `C/C++`.
 If you have already installed it, please make sure you're using the latest version.